Summary of 2 Thessalonians

 WHEN WAS IT WRITTEN?

-Determining when this letter was written relates to determining who wrote it and what was taking place among the addressees.
+Determining when this letter was written relates to determining who wrote it, why they wrote it, and what was taking place among the people who first received it.
 If Paul, Silvanus, and Timothy wrote it soon after 1 Thessalonians, that would place it in the mid 50s.
-If an admirer of Paul wrote it at a later time and invoked the apostle’s reputation to address new circumstances, it likely comes from between 80 and 100 C.E.
+If someone else wrote it in Paul’s and the others’ names, evoking the apostle’s reputation to address other circumstances, then the letter could have been written as late as 80 or even 95 C.E.

 WHAT’S IT ABOUT?